Hardy Planting Zones: 3 - 9

 Height at Maturity: 36 Inches To 72 Inches

 The black chokeberry is a hardy shrub that grows throughout the eastern United States and Canada.

 This shrub prefers wet soil, but it can also tolerate dryer conditions for a short period.
 Technically, the Aronia melanocarpa belongs to the rose family.
 Compared to its cousin, the red chokeberry, the black chokeberry is both smaller and more symmetrical.

-Black Chokeberry blooms in the early months os spring
+Black Chokeberry blooms in the early month's of spring

-Overall, this plant is extremely durable and easy to care for.
+Overall, this plant is highly durable and easy to care for.
 It thrives in a variety of soil types and can handle both high and low pH.